iaderdor/dotfiles/README.md

  - [ ] Work on moving all configuration files to `.conf` folder.
  - [x] Bootstrapping the installation of the dotfiles.
+ - [ ] Add test to check if all was installed ok.
  - [ ] Solving the issues with the magic triangles of tmux changing colors.
  - [ ] Add icons to the repo.